VNair88/Analysis-of-superheroes/README.md

 [logo3]: https://github.com/VNair88/Analysis-of-superheroes/blob/master/plots/representation%20of%20sexual%20minorities.jpg "Sexual Orientation 1"

-Sexuality may be the conversation at the forefront of the representation debate, and the representation of sexual orientation in comics is not does not show a balanced representation.
-Even looking at characters created after 2000, the representation is around 99% straight to 1% other, while the true population is around 90% straight and 10% other in a survey (https://www.psychologytoday.com/us/blog/sex-sexuality-and-romance/201607/how-many-straight-people-are-there).
+Sexuality may be the conversation at the forefront of the representation debate, and the representation of sexual orientation in comics does not show a balanced representation.
+Even looking at characters created after 2000, the representation is around 99% straight  which is not indicative of the times. (https://www.psychologytoday.com/us/blog/sex-sexuality-and-romance/201607/how-many-straight-people-are-there).

 ### Settling Marvel vs DC: Movie Success